 We also know from polling that separatist sentiment in Alberta is almost totally concentrated among supporters of the UCP while NDP voters almost entirely support remaining in Confederation.

-But the number voters in the UCP universe who range from uncomfortable with separatism to outright hostility to the idea is very significant.
+But the number voters in the UCP universe who range from uncomfortable with separatism to openly hostile to the idea is very significant.
 Like the proverbial iceberg, it’s much bigger than the portion that is visible right now.

 So the first conclusion we can safely make is that there are a lot of Conservative voters who would seriously consider voting for a revived federalist Alberta Progressive Conservative Party if it had a realistic chance of getting rid of Ms. Smith and the UCP.